 Over the years, some incidents in Nigeria have tried to portray it as a theatre of the absurd.
 Periodically, news reports spring up, bewildering many Nigerians who wonder if the main characters lack commonsense, and the decency to save Nigerians the shame of watching foolish dramas.
-The #FreeEse incident is a quintessential example of a lot that is wrong in Nigeria.
-Continue reading “#FreeEse: When The Constitution Is Not Supreme”
+The #FreeEse incident is a quintessential example of a … More #FreeEse: When The Constitution Is Not Supreme

 Last week, while many Nigerians continued in the struggles of this economic era, the Nigerian internet alley went agog with reactions to an article by The Economist.
 The reputable magazine had referred to former President, Goodluck Jonathan, as “an ineffectual buffoon”.
 This name-calling set the stage for the week’s fireworks.